 Credit cards and their low limits and high-interest rates don’t cut it for larger ticket sizes.
 And bank lenders are notorious for unrealistically high credit standards and incessant requests for additional documentation from borrowers.

-If you’re still stuck with accepting credit card/upfront payments, and would like to expand your payment options by offering financing, keep reading.
+If you’re still stuck with accepting credit card/upfront payments and would like to expand your payment options by offering financing, keep reading.

-Understanding Consumer Financing
+How Consumer Financing Works